thill/kafkacap/kafkacap-core/README.md

 ![Single-Partition](docs/kafkacap_single_partition.png "Single-Partition")

 ### DedupStrategy
-Deduplication logic relies on the user's implementation of `io.thill.kafkacap.dedup.strategy.DedupStrategy`.
+Deduplication logic relies on the user's implementation of `io.thill.kafkacap.core.dedup.strategy.DedupStrategy`.
 All received messages from all capture topics will be checked by the strategy and must return `SEND`, `DROP`, or `CACHE`.
 * `SEND` - Send this message immediately
 * `DROP` - Drop this messages indefinitely
 * `CACHE` - Add this message to a per-capture-topic cache, so it can be tried again very soon.